inspired by Martina Bisaz

 Every now and then, leave a page blank in between.
 This allows the eyes to rest for a bit.
 I used the blank pages for fitting quotations.
 If you have your own quotations or poems at hand, all the better.
 I googled the quotations and choose ones that I already knew and liked a lot.
 I’m not a great writer myself, which is why pictures speak more clearly to me than words.
 But you could also write about your trip in more detail.
 Then you would have a kind of travel diary.

 7. The central theme

-Try to have a central theme throughout the book.
-Repeat certain schemes time and time again, for example a blank page with quotation or the way you order the photos.
 Use the same font for the same type of text.
 I would not use any more than two different fonts in one book.
 You could, for example, use a different font for quotations or poems to slightly highlight the difference to the rest of the text.
-But be consistent and continue the same scheme throughout the book.
-To give the book a structure I did it like this:
+You should be consistent and continue the same scheme throughout the book.
+To give my book a noticeable structure I approached it like this:

-All the pictures in this feature were taken by Martina Bisaz and are subject to
+All the pictures in this feature were taken by Martina Bisaz and protected by copyright.

 There is hardly any other Swiss person who has as many Instagram followers as her.
 Martina Bisaz, born in Grisons, impresses more than 218,000 followers with her landscape photos on the Instagram photo platform as kitkat_ch.
 The 36-year-old travels across Switzerland and all over the world in her vintage Fiat 500 and an orange VW bus.
 And as with Heidi, it can also be said of Martina that the mountains are her world.
 Photos of impressive snow-capped mountains, turquoise blue alpine lakes and misty mountain ranges are her trademark.
 Martina Bisaz quit her job as a scientific illustrator in 2017 and has been working as a freelance photographer and dedicating herself to her Instagram account since then.
 Martina writes a blog about the world of photography and photo products for the inspire photo blog from ifolor every month.